Sierra Leone Tackling Violence Against Girls

 Teenage pregnancy dramatically alters a girl’s chances in life in so many ways.
 Until recently, girls were even forced to drop out of school once they became pregnant.
 Further, the World Health Organisation reports that teen pregnancy is a leading cause of death for mothers in Sierra Leone, with the maternal mortality rate at 1,360 deaths per 100 000 live births.

 Leh Wi Lan and the Lifeplayer

 With support from the British government, Leh Wi Lan is an audio life skills series aimed at adolescent girls and boys through after-school clubs.
 Ideally, these clubs should have no more than 20 girls and boys each with two students facilitating, along with a teacher.
 The aims of the clubs are to:

 1. To provide girls and boys a deeper understanding of topics that affect their learning and well-being such as violence, discrimination based on gender and disability and sexual reproductive health.

-2. To enhance girls’ and boys’ confidence surrounding these topics, with particular focus on preventing, responding to and reporting incidences of physical, psychological or sexual violence that they may see or experience.
+2. To enhance girls’ and boys’ confidence surrounding these topics, with a focus on preventing, responding to and reporting incidences of physical, psychological or sexual violence that they may see or experience.

 3. To be something that girls and boys look forward to participating in – the clubs should be fun, interesting and inspiring.
 There are songs, chats and dialoguing exercises to perform.

-The audio sessions are pre-loaded onto the Lifeplayer, last for 40 minutes and are hosted by a dynamic female and male presenter.
+The audio sessions are factory-loaded onto the Lifeplayer, last for 40 minutes and are hosted by dynamic female and male presenters.
 Each session opens with lively music, a welcome, a setting out of the ground rules for students and an introduction of the topic.